 But when you figure it out, it is totally worth it.
 I have been tweaking and tweaking this pattern for myself and I think I’ve finally got MY perfect fit – fitted in the shoulders/sleeves/bust with more ease below the bust.

 And now that I’ve got the fit that I want down, I need one in every color.

 - 1 yard of 58/60″ wide knit fabric.
 For the gray one I used some interlock knit that I bought in a fabric warehouse.
 For the white one I used my favorite Riley Blake knit/spandex jersey (affiliate link).

 The pattern is in a women’s size small, for bust up to 35″ and waist 28″.
 If you need to make the pattern bigger or smaller, check out this post.

 To get this pattern, you must either be a free newsletter subscriber or have purchased a gallery access pass.
 Then click your preferred option from the buttons below.
 Existing newsletter subscribers should look at the bottom of the most recent Friday newsletter for the current free pattern gallery password.
 If you purchased the all access pass you’ll log in to your shop account to download the pattern.
 Note that the free version of the pattern does not have printable instructions so you’ll need to refer to this post for instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

-If you’d like a wider size range, you might also like the Abrazo T-shirt in my shop.
-This is a more fitted t-shirt than shown in this post, but is also comes in bust sizes 31-53 inches with variations for long sleeves and a scoop neck.
+For more sizes, buy the Abrazo T-shirt for $11.95 complete with printed instructions in my shop.
+Abrazo is slightly more fitted than the t-shirt shown in this post, but it also comes in bust sizes 31-53 inches with variations for long sleeves and a scoop neck.

 Here’s how to assemble a basic tshirt.
 Make sure you use a stretch stitch to sew.
 (Need help with sewing knits?
 See this post).